junxit/us-congress-bills-117/bill.md

   - **(1)** A notary public of that State.
   - **(2)** A judge, clerk, or deputy clerk of a court of that State.

 ## § 6.
-Recognition by state of notarizations performed under authority of another State
+Recognition by State of notarizations performed under authority of another State

 - **(a)** *Recognition of validity* Each State shall recognize as valid under the laws of that State any notarization performed by a notarial officer of any other State if—
   - **(1)** the notarization is valid under the laws of the notarial officer’s State or under this Act; and